Hyperdimension Neptunia mk2: Characters

 New NPC representative of Nihon Falcom Corporation, a Japanese computer game company.
 An adventuress who travels Gamindustri and publishes books about her adventures under the alias A. Christin.
 She wields the sword Dragon Slayer, which is concealed in a violin case she carries on her back.
 Claims that she can't ignore evil.
 She also has a tendency to meddle with the affairs of others who cross her path.
-Along with Cave, a new upcoming Battle Ticket will make her playable.